Yellow Spot Jewel

 as well as various Pomaderris species in RHAMNACEAE such as

 The caterpillar pupates under a leaf of its food plant.
-The pupa is green and spotty, and about 1.3 cms. long.
+The pupa is rounded, green, and spotty, and about 1.3 cms. long.

 The adult males are metallic blue on top with black wing margins.
 They have two small orange spots on the tail of each hind wing.

 The adult females are dark brown on top with an orange blotch on each wing.

 The undersurfaces of the wings of both sexes are similar: yellow with orange bands outlined in metallic green.
 The wingspan is about 3 cms.

 The eggs of this species are white, round, flattened, ridged, spiky, and pitted.
 They have a diameter of about 0.8 mm.
 They are usually laid singly under leaves of a foodplant.

 Division 7, Part 1 : Lepidopteres (1832), p.
 81, No. 8..